aki-tera/025_convert_video_to_time-lapse/README.md

 ![](https://img.shields.io/badge/libraly-OpenCV-blue)

 ## DEMO
-### You can convert your video to time-lapse(mp4).
+### You can convert your videos to time-lapse(mp4).
 <img src="https://user-images.githubusercontent.com/44888139/139433664-940ce14c-3ef8-4d24-9804-0b45023a3f23.png" height="300px">

 ## Features
-When creating a time-lapse video(mp4), you can enter the elapsed time and text on the screen.
+When creating a time-lapse video(mp4) from videos, you can enter the elapsed time and text on the screen.

 ### specification
 - Create a single time-lapse from multiple videos.
-- can set skip frames for time-lapse.
+- Can set skip frames for time-lapse.
-- displays elapsed time.
+- Displays elapsed time.
-- can display text.
+- Can display text.
-- can specify the number of pixels and FPS of the output video file.
+- Can specify the number of pixels and FPS of the output video file.

 ## Requirement
 Python 3